JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7879 days**.

-And here is a just a random fact -  **The shortest war in history was between Zanzibar and England in 1896.
-Zanzibar surrendered after 38 minutes**.
+And here is a just a random fact -  **The vegetable that is eaten most by Americans is potatoes.
+On average, a person eats about 140 pounds of potatoes annually**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)